bobdesaunois/open-world-game-server/README.md

 #  Open World Game Server

-Open World Game Server for the game I'm building with friends.
+Open World Game Server for a game I'm building with friends.
 It's built to run on OS X, with compatibility for Linux.

 -----------------------------------------------------------------------------